Last Updated on

 Become a court reporter

 They say if you can’t beat them, join them.
-So, if you can’t find scopist training, become a court reporter first.
-As I mentioned earlier, court reporters know scoping since they scoping their work is apart of their work.
+So, if you can’t find scopist training near you, become a court reporter first.
+As I mentioned earlier, court reporters know scoping since scoping their work is apart of their work.
 Therefore, if you are already enrolled in court reporting school or planning to become one, you don’t have to worry.
 If you are not yet a court reporting student, you need to enroll for one.
 This is how to become a scopist without having to pay for expensive courses.
 After completion, you will have all the needed skills to stand out from the rest.

 The bright side of becoming a court reporter is that it easy since you learn court reporting and scoping at once.
 This is because you will have to scope your transcripts.
 You gain more experience in both.
 You can market yourself as a court reporter, both, or a scopist.
 This means you can have more clients because of your skills.